 Late Payment Penalty

 Any balance carried one month past the official first day of the semester will be subject to a late fee equaling one percent of the total amount due on that day.
 This fee will continue to be assessed on a monthly basis for the remainder of the term.
-If you are unable pay the balance in full, you are encouraged to enroll in the La Salle University Deferred Payment Plan or apply for financial aid.
+If you are unable pay the balance in full, you are encouraged to apply for financial aid or contact Student and Accounts Receivable for payment plan options.